mrcavalcanti/mosaicoo/docs/sources/administration/manage-organizations/_index.md

 ### Before you begin

-- Ensure that you have Grafana Server Administrator permissions
+- Ensure that you have Mosaicoo Server Administrator permissions

 **To create an organization:**

-1. Sign in to Grafana as a server administrator.
+1. Sign in to Mosaicoo as a server administrator.
 1. Hover your cursor over the **Server Admin** (shield) icon until a menu appears, and click **Orgs**.
 1. Click **+ New org**.
 1. Enter the name of the new organization and click **Create**.

-   Grafana creates the organization and adds you as the organization administrator.
+   Mosaicoo creates the organization and adds you as the organization administrator.

 1. On the **Preferences** tab, select a home dashboard, time zone, and week start.